About Dragon In The Clouds

 Dragon in the Clouds is very spicy, certainly among the hottest sauces we have reviewed.
 It is clearly meant to be eaten in small amounts, given the bottle’s small size and powerful flavor.

-There is no available Scoville rating for the sauce, however if we had to guess, it is likely around the 1,000,000 SHU mark.
+There is no available Scoville rating for the sauce, however, if we had to guess, it is likely around the 1,000,000 SHU mark.
 Given that the primary ingredient is Ghost Peppers, this estimate should hold true.
+It also hits harder on the palate than most, with an almost immediate burn that lasts and lasts.

-This is just an estimate, but to keep it simple, the sauce is really hot.
+This Scoville rating is just an estimate, but to keep it simple, the sauce is really hot.
 If you’re familiar with ghost peppers, you’ll know what we mean.

 How Much Does Dragon In The Clouds Cost?

-With that being said, Dragon in the Clouds is an unavoidably expensive $25 plus shipping for a 4oz bottle.
+With that being said, Dragon in the Clouds is an unavoidably expensive $25 plus shipping for 4oz of hot sauce.
 Total cost for our bottle was about $31 shipped.
 That’s a steep price for a small amount of sauce, though it does offer a new and exotic flavor.
 You also get some pretty unique packaging and presentation.
-But at the end of the day, you’re only worried about the sauce and whether it is truly worth $30+ to you.
+But at the end of the day, you’re only worried about the contents of the sauce and whether it is truly worth $30+ to you.

 Dragon In The Clouds Consistency

 Our bottle of Dragon in the Clouds was relatively thin, pouring very easily from the small spout.
 However, after watching another review of the sauce on YouTube, it seemed much thicker than ours.
-This means that the consistency is potentially…inconsistent.
+Perhaps different batches of the sauce varied slightly in thickness.

-We can really only speak for the bottle we received, and ours was thin and runny, which can make it a bit tough to meter out.
-Given the tiny size and the high heat, it would benefit from being a bit thicker (and perhaps most of them are).
+We can really only speak for the bottle we received, and ours was thin and almost runny, which can make it a bit tough to meter out.
+Given the tiny size and the high heat, it would benefit from being a bit thicker.

 Is Dragon In The Clouds Worth It?

 This was a tough one.
-We have tried and loved many sauces from Hot Ones, from Los Calientes to Last Dab Reduxx.
-We expected great things, but we have to settle on a 5/10 rating due to the high cost and the bizarre, bitter flavor and usability.
+We have tried and loved many sauces from Hot Ones, from Los Calientes to The Last Dab.
+We expected great things, but we have to settle on a 2/5 rating due to the high cost and the bizarre, bitter flavor and usability.

 Kudos to First We Feast for making something truly unique, and we will continue to try this sauce on different foods going forward.
 Who knows, maybe it is the perfect sauce for…oysters, or something.